Residuum (geology)

-Residuum is a term for weathered rock that remains in the same place, contributing in time to the formation of soil.
+Residuum is weathered rock that is not transported by erosion, contributing in time to the formation of soil.
 It is distinguished from other types of parent material in that it is composed solely of mineral, not organic, material, and it remains in place rather than being moved by the action of wind, water, or gravity.

 Characteristics

 Parent material is one of the soil forming factors defined as “unconsolidated organic and mineral materials in which soils form”.
 Making parent material an important part of the soil forming process.
 The other soil forming factors are climate, organisms, relief and time.
 Parent materials that are not residual are classified by their mode of transport into a system.
-These modes of transport are by wind (aeloian), water, gravity (colluvial), ice (glacial till), lakes (lacustrine), oceans (marine) or in place (non transported).
+These modes of transport are by wind (aeolian), water, gravity (colluvial), ice (glacial till), lakes (lacustrine), oceans (marine) or in place (non transported).

 Soils derived from residuum are called residual soils.
 These soils are expected to be mineralogically similar to their underlying bedrock.
 While residuum is similar to the term regolith, it is more specific.
 While regolith refers to all unconsolidated earth materials above the solid bed rock, including transported sediments such as sand or alluvium, residuum is strictly a non transported parent material.
 However, parent materials formed in place or "in-situ" can further be classified as saprolite or residuum.
 Residuum differs from saprolite through its structure and degree of weathering.
 Saprolite is commonly referring to weathered material retaining details or structural features of the bedrock.
 The distinguishing feature between these is that residuum no longer retains the structural features or details of its bed rock.
 It has undergone greater transformation and experienced a decrease in volume from its origins as saprolite and bedrock.
 This is what is known as consolidation.